joel-day/LeetCode-Workspace/README.md

 ![Solution Image](data/raw/sol.jpg)

 Photo by <a href="https://unsplash.com/@olav_ahrens?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Olav Ahrens Røtne</a> on <a href="https://unsplash.com/photos/person-playing-magic-cube-4Ennrbj1svk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

+- I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
+For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.

+- I prioritize understanding the logic over memorizating specific functions.
+Instead of using LLM models like ChatGPT to help work through problems, I use them only to find isolated code or functions that can get me through each logical step of a problem.

+- I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.

 - SOURCE: 'Top Interview 150' LeetCode list.
 For each solution, I provide the...